 Teaching and research work is organized at the Faculty within ten departments.
 The faculty has well-equipped research laboratories and a specialist Laboratory for Instrumental Analysis, which is also available to external entities.
 The teaching laboratories are also undergoing gradual modernization.

 Currently, 98 academic teachers and a number of other supporting staff work at the Faculty.
 The number of senior academic staff (full professors, associate professors, doctors habilitati and active emeriti professors) amounts to 51.
+In the last evaluation of scientific activity, the discipline of chemical sciences at the Faculty of Chemistry received the highest category A+.

 Faculty of Chemistry offers a range of undergraduate and graduate student programmes, coupled with research that spans all major disciplines of chemistry as well as emerging interdisciplinary fields.
 Graduates of our Master’s programmes may apply for admission to doctoral studies within one of the two doctoral schools at the University of Nicolaus Copernicus.